-China's slowdown deepens in August; industrial output growth falls to 17-1/2 year low
+China's slowdown deepens; industrial output growth falls to 17-1/2 year low

 Several analysts said in recent weeks that China’s economic growth was already testing the lower end of Beijing’s full-year target of around 6-6.5%, which is likely to spur more policy easing.
 Second-quarter growth cooled to 6.2%, the weakest in nearly 30 years.

+“The key downside risk is the authorities not stepping up policy support sufficiently,” said Louis Kuijs, Head of Asia Economics at Oxford Economics.

-But room for stimulus is believed to be limited by worries about rising debt risks, with policy easing by the People’s Bank of China (PBOC) expected to be more restrained than the U.S. Federal Reserve or European Central Bank.
+Room for stimulus is believed to be limited by worries about rising debt risks, with policy easing by the People’s Bank of China (PBOC) expected to be more restrained than the U.S. Federal Reserve or European Central Bank.

+Ting Lu, Chief China Economist at Nomura wrote in a note after the data release that a cut in the MLF rate by around 10 basis points on Tuesday had become more likely.

+Nomura’s Lu foresaw September’s industrial output being further hampered by an anti-pollution campaign ahead of and during a key anniversary of the founding of the People’s Republic of China on Oct.
+1.

 The gloomy August activity data added to signs of broad-based economic weakness, following soft trade and credit reports last week.